Republic boss Kenny 'frustrated' by Ukraine draw

 After beating Scotland, Nathan Collins' superb individual effort gave the Republic the chance to secure back-to-back Nations League wins.

-However, Kenny was irked that his side missed out on all three points as Artem Dovbyk's goal earned Ukraine a draw.
+However, Artem Dovbyk's goal earned Ukraine a draw.

-"Having taken the lead we wanted to go on and win it," Kenny told RTE.
+"Having taken the lead we wanted to go on and win it.
+We had a lot of play in better areas than they had," he said.

-"I'd have to see the goal we conceded again, it looked like we were a bit wide open and we shouldn't have been.
+Speaking to RTE, Kenny added: "I'd have to see the goal we conceded again, it looked like we were a bit wide open and we shouldn't have been.
 It's not a goal we should have conceded.

 "We had a lot of the ball so I'm a little disappointed we didn't go on and win it, but Ukraine are a quality team, they are real quality.

-The players' attitude was brilliant, I can't praise them high enough.
+"The players' attitude was brilliant, I can't praise them highly enough.
 We're just kicking ourselves a bit that we haven't got more points this week."

 Kenny praises 'exceptional' Collins after wonder goal